jcfaile/jcfaile.github.io/_complexbootcamp/2022-07-26-sixth-bootcamp.md

 	Additionally, we have that $\{g_n(1/k)\}_{n=1}^\infty$ defines a convergent sequence of complex numbers.
 	By Montel's theorem the family $\{g_n\}_{n=1}^\infty$ is normal.
 	Pick any subsequence of $\{g_n\}$, then by normality it has a sub-subsequence converging to some holomorphic function $g:\mathbb{D} \to \overline{\mathbb{D}}$.
-	Suppose we do this process again on a different subsequence, then we recieve a subsequence converging to a $\tilde g$.
+	Suppose we do this process again on a different subsequence, then we receive a subsequence converging to a $\tilde g$.
 	Now since the sequence $\{g_n(1/k)\}_{n=1}^\infty$ is convergent for every integer $k > 1$ we have
 	$$ g\left( \frac{1}{k} \right) = \lim_{n\to \infty} g_{a_n}\left(\frac{1}{k} \right) = \lim_{n\to \infty} g_{b_n}\left(\frac{1}{k} \right) = \tilde g\left( \frac{1}{k} \right).$$
 	The set $\{1/k: k \in \mathbb{Z}^{>1}\}$ has an accumulation point $z = 0$ within the domains of $g,\tilde g$ and hence by the identity theorem it follows that $g \equiv \tilde g$.